A pieced border will require some calculation and maybe require you to draw out your ideas on graph paper.

 Don't worry, quilting templates will help with the cutting.
-Cutting will be easy once you learn a few tips!
+Cutting will be easy once you learn a few tips about this Quilting Technique!

 Again, It helps to plot out your design because you will need to determine how many patchwork units it will take to make a border that fits your top.
 In other words, you will know before you start cutting how many patchwork units will be needed to go around the quilt top evenly.